 Say goodbye to accounting software that slows you down

 Are you fed up with QuickBooks?
 You’re not alone.
 I hear from listeners all the time looking for a better way to get their accounting done.

 That’s where NetSuite comes in.
 It’s the world’s No. 1 cloud business system for good reason.
 If you’re bogged down in spreadsheets stored locally on your computer, you’ll love the fact that you can access all your data in one place, whenever you want.

 It’s so much more than just accounting software.
 NetSuite gives you visibility and control over your financials, HR, inventory, e-commerce and more — all in one place, instantaneously.
-Whether you’re doing a million or hundreds of millions in revenue, you can save time and money with NetSuite.
+Whether you’re doing a million or hundreds of millions in revenue, NetSuite can save you time and money.